 Monogamous, when checked, tells the simulation to enforce monogamy.

 Probability of male birth is used during reproductive cycles to determine the sex of new individuals.
-As noted above in the description of the N0, it is used to in the N0 calculation, and so the latter is recalculated when this value is changed.
-When the Cull method is set to equal_sex_ratio, this parameter is automatically set to 0.5, and it’s entry box is disabled.
+As noted above in the description of the N0, it is used also in the N0 calculation, and so the latter is recalculated when this value is changed.
+When the Cull method is set to equal_sex_ratio, this parameter is automatically set to 0.5, and its entry box is disabled.

 Population size shows the number of individuals that will be created in the simulation’s initial population.
 Thereafter the size will change according to the reproductive parameters, notably N0.